Legionella Control

 fouling.
 The report, ASHRAE (RP-1361): Biological Control in Cooling

-Water Systems Using Non-Chemical Treatment Devices
+Water Systems Using Non-Chemical Treatment Devices, is

 available at ASHRAE RP.
 To recieve a copy of the study published in